in

 As I mentioned before, Apple does not store your credit card data on your iPhone or on its servers, which means your valuable information is private.
 Apple also doesn’t track or store purchase information (apart from transaction data for future reference) so you can pay with confidence.
 Apple Pay is safer than using credit cards or cash.

-How Do I use Money from Apple Pay?
+How Do I Withdraw Money from Apple Pay?

 how to get cash from apple pay